Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/i-challenge-you.md

 Hey, you awesome developer, you want to get in on a secret of becoming even better?

 Practice and learn!
-Today I'm going to challenge you to improve yourself; no matter what level you are currently, you can always improve.
+Today I'm going to challenge you to improve yourself; no matter what level you are, you can continually improve.

 ## 100daysofcode Challenge